PaperMC/Starlight/README.md

   very simple CPU thread time measuring via [visualvm](https://visualvm.github.io/).
 - Starlight implementation was tested on [Tuinity](https://github.com/Spottedleaf/Tuinity/tree/dev/lighting)

 The data shows everything we need to know.
-Starlight took ~8 seconds to generate the light, while Paper's light engine took ~300 seconds.
+Starlight took ~7 seconds to generate the light, while Vanilla's light engine took ~220s seconds.
 Phosphor took ~170s.
-Compared to the best mod available, Starlight is about 20 times faster at generating light for chunks - and about 40 times faster than the vanilla light engine.
+Compared to the best mod available (Phosphor), Starlight is about 25 times faster at generating light for chunks - and about 35 times faster than the vanilla light engine.

-When loading the data off of disk, Paper took 11.78s.
-(Same test as above, except that save data was kept) Yup, this light engine can generate light data for chunks faster than Vanilla can LOAD them.
-Phosphor improves this to be approximately ~5.5s, but that's hardly an improvement when you consider the data already exists.

 Starlight will relight vanilla lit chunks due to a difference in how sky light is managed, however the **new lighting data is completely compatible with the vanilla light engine, meaning you can load a world in